Display shows F6; interior fan may not run, or airflow seems weak; uneven temperatures in compartments.

 Steps:

-- Check for ice blockage: Remove interior rear panel to access the evaporator and fan.
+- Check for ice blockage: Remove the interior rear panel to access the evaporator and fan.
 If the fan is encased in ice, defrost the area completely and check the defrost system.

-- Spin test: With power off, spin the fan blade by hand.
+- Spin test: With the power off, spin the fan blade by hand.
 It should rotate freely without grinding.
 Stiff or noisy movement indicates a bad motor or bearing.

 If no voltage is present at the fan during a cooling cycle, the main control board or wiring may be faulty and should be checked by a professional.